 Pet Ultrasound in San Jose — Real-Time Veterinary Imaging

-ARCH Veterinary provides pet ultrasound in San Jose for dogs and cats when a veterinarian needs real-time soft-tissue imaging that X-rays cannot provide.
-Ultrasound can evaluate the liver, spleen, kidneys, bladder, stomach, intestines, pancreas, lymph nodes, reproductive tract, fluid pockets, masses, and pregnancy status.
-It can also support focused emergency scans for internal bleeding or fluid.
-This crawlable page explains when pet ultrasound is useful, how it compares with X-rays and CT, whether sedation is needed, what owners should expect, and how ultrasound connects with emergency care, surgery, internal medicine, and diagnostic decision-making at ARCH Winchester.
+ARCH Veterinary offers in-house pet ultrasound in San Jose for dogs and cats when your vet needs a real-time look at soft tissues that X-rays cannot show.
+Ultrasound is used to evaluate the liver, spleen, kidneys, bladder, stomach, intestines, pancreas, lymph nodes, reproductive tract, fluid pockets, masses, and pregnancy — and to perform fast emergency scans for internal bleeding.
+Below you'll find when ultrasound is the right test, how it compares to X-rays and CT, whether your pet will need sedation, and what to expect during your visit at ARCH Winchester.

 What pet ultrasound can show